 For example, S Corp status might not be beneficial if you’re also employed and paying most of your self-employment taxes through your main job.
 When you’re an employee, your employer pays half of your Social Security and Medicare taxes, cutting your self-employment tax burden in half.
 This means you’re responsible for only 50 percent of those taxes.
 Plus, there’s a threshold on the income that requires Social Security taxes—it is $168,600 in 2024.
 So, if you’ve already paid Social Security taxes through your W-2, setting up an S Corp for a side business could be unnecessary and costly.
 While you can refund the employee portion of Social Security taxes on your personal tax return, the employer portion of the taxes paid through the S Corp is non-refundable and lost.

-However, there are situations where an S Corp can be advantageous even if you’ve already met your self-employment tax obligation through a W-2 job.
+However, there are situations when an S Corp can be advantageous even if you’ve already met your self-employment tax obligation through a W-2 job.
 For example, in some states S Corps can facilitate Pass-Through Entity Tax (PTET) payments.
 An S Corp can pay for your personal state taxes and deduct these personal taxes as a business expense.
 While you may lose out on the Social Security tax, PTET savings could offset this loss.
 We discussed a PTET case here.

 There is another issue that may affect the profitability of your S Corp, and it is the QBI deduction we mentioned above.
 Depending on the amount of your reasonable compensation, the QBI deduction may take away tax savings.
 But with more profitable S Corps, QBI can actually help generate an additional deduction.
 QBI is a more advanced tax topic, and if you want to learn more about it, you can read about it here.